 If you know where students will have learning barriers, you can proactively plan to reduce or eliminate those barriers.
 Here are some possible examples.
 Think about how you might handle these in your classroom.

-By knowing who your learners are, you can help (maybe prevent) many learning barriers.
+By knowing who your learners are, you can help (maybe prevent) any learning barriers.
 Knowing about the potential problems can help you anticipate challenges and provide better support for all your students.